yuuire/guide/privacy-settings/extensions/ublock-origin.md

 ![Cover](../../assets/ublock-origin.png)

-### uBlock Origin Settings
+# uBlock Origin Settings

-To open uBlock settings click the extension's icon on the toolbar and the gear icon in the bootom right of the window.
+To open uBlock settings click the extension's icon on the toolbar and the gear icon in the bottom right of the window.

 ## Settings